sahilbadyal/sahilbadyal.github.io/_posts/2018-06-28-my-notes-on-the-business-of-21st-century.md

 ### Part 3 ###

-In the final section titled **“Your Future Starts Now”**, the author finally sets us free with a knowledge and few things to care while pursuing this path.
+In the final section titled **“Your Future Starts Now”**, the author finally sets us free with a knowledge and few things to care while pursuing this path (i.e. entering into network marketing business).

 * Who’s running the ship?
 * Does the company offer a proven plan of action?